fazalul92/ProtoPypelines/README.md

 ## Initial Requirements
+#### Broader Requirements
+* Generate workflows/pipelines from existing files without much modification.
+* Minimal code for implementation
+* Integration with existing technology(ies)
+* GUI for better code interpretability
+* Interoperability with Jupyter Notebooks
+	* Opening and navigating to Jupyter cells from ProtoPypeline graphs
+	* Running code on Jupyter/python without opening the specific files
+* Avoiding installation of python modules for usage
+	* Usage of special comment tags (eg. #?#) for specifying DOM elements/description
+* Uses native resources for computation.
+Options to use the kernels specificed in Jupyter.

+#### Working
-1. Import an "ipynb" file to parse.
+1. Import an "ipynb" file to parse or in case of folders, import all .ipynb files from folder under a project name.
 2. Read the cells to find root node(s) and add it to the DOM.
-3. Read cells to find "cell labels" and add them to the DOM/dictionary
+3. Read cells to find "cell labels" (specified using special comment tages) and add them to the DOM/dictionary
 4. Read cells to find "cell descriptions" and add them to the DOM/dictionary
 5. Read cells to find "child cells" that have their parents specified using the "cell labels".
 6. Find cells that take in input from the user and add a special child as an input textbox.